 Since SCIM was set up in 1994 we have had the best all round care for women in Scotland.
 This includes links with and regular referral to Early Pregnancy Units (EPU), GP practices, Women's health centres and other appropriate services through the web and try to maintain regular contact with.
-We offer links to The Association of Early Pregnancy Units and NHS maternity Services.
+We offer links to The Association of Early Pregnancy Units and NHS Maternity Services.
 Most recently we have spoken with Rosslyn Crocket (Director of Nursing), mental health clinic staff and medical/midwifery staff from various hospitals in Scotland.

 With reference to the replies the committee has received, it is reassuring for us to read that all of the groups, who were consulted, acknowledge the need for proper professional counselling support.
 Also that this is carried out by specialised qualified counsellors and that this type of emotional support is recognised as being essential in offering support to families who have suffered miscarriage.
 This is backed by Dr John Duncan (RCGP) who agrees that psychological support improves pregnancy outcome.
-In fact, his letter recommends that GPs offer counselling to women following one loss which is encouraging to hear, however, according to our client group (2012-13) this recommendation is seldom practiced.
+His letter recommends that GPs offer counselling to women following one loss.
+It is encouraging to hear, in Dr Duncan's 2nd letter to the committee, that GPs receive comprehensive training which is ongoing in its development and that their overall intention is to offer patients the best care following miscarriage.
+However, I stand by my original comment that according to our client group, the recommendation to offer counselling and provide information about support groups is seldom practiced.
+Perhaps with the RCGP's reminder about the importance of supplying such information to patients the practice will become more of a reality than an expectation.